IBM 3790

 The IBM 3790 Communications System was one of the first distributed computing platforms.
 The 3790 was developed by IBM's Data Processing Division (DPD) and announced in 1974.
 It preceded the IBM 8100, announced in 1979.

-It was designed to be installed in branch offices, stores, subsidiaries, etc., and to be connected to the central host mainframe, using IBM Systems Network Architecture (SNA).
+Developed by IBM's lab in Kingston New York, it was designed to be installed in locations such as branch offices, stores or subsidiaries and to be connected to a central host mainframe using IBM Systems Network Architecture (SNA).

 Although its successor's role in distributed data processing was said to be "a turning point in the general direction of worldwide computer development," the 3790 was described by Datamation in March 1979 as "less than successful."

 System description

 IBM described it as "a programmable, operator oriented terminal system."